TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FileProcessing/Index.rst

 .. note::

    Only one file processor will handle any given file.
-Once the first match for :php:`canHandleTask` has been found, this is the processor that will handle the file.
+Once the first match for :php:`canProcessTask()` has been found, this is the processor that will handle the file.
 There is no cascading or sequence possible, so make sure your processor does all the work necessary.